CosmoQuestX/CSB7.0/README.md

 ## Compiling and Installing

-To get a production build of the software, go the [latest `master` CI run](https://github.com/CosmoQuestX/CSB7.0/actions?query=branch%3Amaster) and download the `csb-build` artifact.
+To get a production build of the software, go the [latest `main` CI run](https://github.com/CosmoQuestX/CSB7.0/actions?query=branch%3Amain) and download the `csb-build` artifact.

 ### Minimum PHP requirements